kretep/cesium-travelmap/README.md

 ## Preprocess data

+DATA_DIR is the base data directory, KEY_DIR is used to support multiple datasets on the same server.
+The name of KEY_DIR could be generated randomly to make it harder to find.

-Put the gpx files in DATA_DIR/tracks.
+Put the gpx files in DATA_DIR/KEY_DIR/tracks.

 Put series of photos in separate folders.
 One folder for each author or source is recommended.
-Each of these folders should be under DATA_DIR/photos.
+Each of these folders should be under DATA_DIR/KEY_DIR/photos/.

 For each folder of photos, run exiftool; modify or look at preprocess/run_exif.sh for the arguments.
 This will generate a csv file with all the required information extracted from the photos.